ton-community/tutorials/docs/03-client/mainnet-npmton.md

 https://my-gituser.github.io/my-twa
 ```

 Since we're about to go live, it's time to use a proper TON Connect [manifest](https://github.com/ton-connect/sdk/tree/main/packages/sdk#add-the-tonconnect-manifest).
-This will allow us to style the initial connection dialog that appears in wallets like TonKeeper.
+This will allow us to style the initial connection dialog that appears in wallets like Tonkeeper.

 Create the file `public/tonconnect-manifest.json` with this content: